Battle of Tabqa: Assault on Tabqa Dam and Tabqa Airbase

-On 22 March, the SDF began an assault to capture the Tabqa Dam, al-Tabqah (al-Thawrah) city, and the Tabqa Airbase.
+On 22 March, the SDF began an assault to capture the Tabqa Dam, Tabqa (al-Thawrah) city, and the Tabqa Airbase.
 Five hundred SDF fighters and additional US soldiers of the CJTF–OIR were airlifted by US V-22 Osprey helicopters across the Euphrates river and Lake Assad and were dropped on the Shurfa Peninsula to the west of Tabqa city.
 US air support assets and artillery units from the United States Marines supported the assault.
 SDF and US forces also landed on the Jazirat al-'Ayd Island (or Peninsula) to the west of Tabqa Dam, capturing it as well.
 The airlift of forces behind enemy lines was described by Pentagon spokesman Eric Pahon as a large high-priority offensive and announced that the advance had cut off the highway linking the Aleppo, Deir ez-Zor, and Raqqa Governorates.
 He added that around 75-80% of the attacking force consisted of Arab fighters, with the rest being Kurds in the YPG and the YPJ.
 Four towns were also seized as part of the landings and it was believed that the dam and general area were held by hundreds of ISIL fighters, many of them foreign fighters.
 The SDF stated that the advance was also meant to block any advance on Raqqa by the Syrian Arab Army from the west.

 On 24 March, SDF spokeswoman Jihan Sheikh Ahmed announced that they had reached the Tabqa Dam and were fighting ISIL at its entrance.
 The assault on the dam was spearheaded by SDF fighters who were supported by US special forces personnel.
 It was also reported that the SDF had captured eight villages to the southwest of Tabqa city.
 ISIL's Amaq News Agency outlet meanwhile claimed the SDF had withdrawn from the dam.
 Jabhat Thuwar al-Raqqa claimed online that the SDF had captured the Tabqa Airbase; however, Al-Masdar News stated that the SDF's open room had stated that the claim was completely fabricated.